sensu/sensu-docs/content/sensu-go/5.16/getting-started/sandbox.md

 ---
 title: "Sensu sandbox"
 linkTitle: "Sandbox"
 description: "The Sensu sandbox makes it easy to learn Sensu Go.
-You’ll learn Sensu by building your first monitoring workflow and setting up container and application monitoring.
+Build your first monitoring workflow and set up container and application monitoring.
 There’s also a lesson plan for upgrading from Sensu 1.x to Sensu Go!"
 version: "5.16"
-weight: 4
+weight: 50
 product: "Sensu Go"
 menu:
   sensu-go-5.16: